underscoreio/essential-scala-doodle-case-study/src/pages/foundation/implementation.md

 Along the way you will probably have to implement a bounding box abstraction.

-If you're not sure where to start follow along with the rest of this section.
+If you're not sure where to start, follow along with the rest of this section.
 If you think you can do it yourself, get stuck in!

-When you have finished, you can compare your implementation to mine by switching to the [feature/atoms-and-operations branch](https://github.com/underscoreio/doodle-case-study/tree/feature/atoms-and-operations) in your fork of the case study repository.
+When you have finished, you can compare your implementation to ours by switching to the [feature/atoms-and-operations branch](https://github.com/underscoreio/doodle-case-study/tree/feature/atoms-and-operations) in your fork of the case study repository.

 #### Drawing Something